-- CO-1: Demonstrate laboratory experiments related to verification of DC & AC circuit parameters as an individual or as a member of a team. - CO-2: Conclude the result from experimental data. - CO-3: Write comprehensive reports on the work done in laboratory in a group and orally present the findings.
+CO-1: Demonstrate laboratory experiments related to verification of DC & AC circuit parameters as an individual or as a member of a team.

+CO-3: Write comprehensive reports on the work done in laboratory in a group and orally present the findings.